 You may think there is nothing to worry about when driving on a sunny day.
 However, the sun can create driving safety issues during your vacation if you are not prepared:

 Driving on Ontario highways presents a number of challenges for drivers - traffic, construction and road closures, cottage country congestion on weekends, tourists travelling to popular destinations, and driving in Toronto and the GTA.
-These are all things you will likely have to deal with when planning a summer vacation or long weekend trip.
+These are all things you will likely encounter when planning a summer vacation or a long weekend trip.

 There are some ways you can lessen the impact of these driving challenges on 400-series highways.
 Here are some great highway driving tips :

-We know that you can't control the traffic and you can't control other drivers, but you can certainly adjust your driving habits, plan for potential challenges and prepare to make your weekend and vacation drive as uneventful as possible.
+We know that you can't control the traffic, and you can't control other drivers.
+Still, you can certainly adjust your driving habits, plan for potential challenges and prepare to make your weekend and vacation drive as uneventful as possible.
 Using these handy summer and long weekend driving tips is sure to make your road trip safer and more enjoyable.